 In the fall of 1993: Tupac Shakur was charged in the shooting of two off-duty police officers; Pearl Jam released their sophomore effort Vs.; Nirvana performed an “Unplugged” concert for MTV; Dazed and Confused was connecting with kids at the box office; future teen idols Britney Spears, Justin Timberlake, and Christina Aguilera joined the cast of The New Mickey Mouse Club; Boy Meets World met the world; Beverly Hills, 90210 and Melrose Place continued to fascinate teens, and all of it was influencing the way they thought, talked, and dressed.
-Here’s a look at what the kids were wearing back to school 20 years ago.
+Here’s a look at what the kids were wearing in the early '90s.

 1. PLAID, PLAID & MORE PLAID

 The grunge movement continued to gain momentum in the first half of the 1990s and its defining item of clothing—for both genders—was the plaid flannel shirt.
 But it didn’t take long for the checkered print to crawl its way onto other items, including mini-skirts, dresses, pants and sweaters.
 There’s just one rule: reds, browns, blues, and greens rule; bright colors were the immediate mark of a poseur.

 2. BABYDOLL DRESSES